alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

 Deposit to REX fund action.
 Deposits core tokens to user REX fund.
-All proceeds and expenses related to REX are added to or taken out of this fund.
-An inline transfer from 'owner' liquid balance is executed.
-All REX-related costs and proceeds are deducted from and added to 'owner' REX fund, with one exception being buying REX using staked tokens.
+Any proceeds and expenses in relation to REX are added to or Taken from this fund.
+An inline transfer from 'owner' liquid balance is initiated.
+All REX-related expenses and proceeds are deducted from and added to 'owner' REX fund, with one exception being buying REX using staked tokens.
 Storage change is billed to 'owner'.

 Parameter Name | Description
 --- | ---